ysabelm/mws-restaurant-stage-1/README.md

 ## Project Overview

-You will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+You start with a static design that lacks accessibility and you'll convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.

 ### Specification

 The code has a lot of issues:
-- it’s barely usable on a desktop browser, much less a mobile device.
+- it’s barely usable on a desktop browser, much less a mobile device,
-- it also doesn’t include any standard accessibility features
+- it also doesn’t include any standard accessibility features,
 - and it doesn’t work offline at all.

 Your job is to update the code to resolve these issues while still maintaining the included functionality.

+### Requirements
+**Make the provided site fully responsive:** all of the page elements should be usable and visible in any viewport, including desktop, tablet, and mobile displays.
+Images shouldn't overlap, and page elements should wrap when the viewport is too small to display them side by side.

+**Make the site accessible:** using what you've learned about web accessibility, ensure that alt attributes are present and descriptive for images.
+Add screen-reader-only attributes when appropriate to add useful supplementary text.
+Use semantic markup where possible, and aria attributes when semantic markup is not feasible.

+**Cache the static site for offline use:** using Cache API and a ServiceWorker, cache the data for the website so that any page (including images) that has been visited is accessible offline.

 ### What do I do from here?